Devsbench/scientific-robin-e5a44/content/pages/index.md

 title: Home
 sections:
   - section_id: lorem-ipsum
-    title: Bring your blockchain-based idea into reality
+    title: Bring Your Blockchain-Based Idea Into Reality
     content: >
       We’re a custom software development company focusing on private blockchains with a track record of building Cardano, Tezos and Ethereum